caseyg/awesome/TOPICS.md

 ## ziglang

 *   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

-## webscraping

-*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts local and web research on any topic and generates a comprehensive report with citations.

-*   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
-Your agents are standing by!

 ## metagpt